MzeroMiko/VMamba/README.md

 bash ./tools/dist_train.sh </path/to/config> 8
 ```

-For more information about detection and segmentation tasks, follow similar steps provided by [`mmdetection`](https://mmdetection.readthedocs.io/en/latest/user_guides/train.html) and [`mmsegmentation`](https://mmsegmentation.readthedocs.io/en/latest/user_guides/4_train_test.html) with the appropriate config files from the `configs/vssm` directory.
+For more information about detection and segmentation tasks, please refer to the manual of [`mmdetection`](https://mmdetection.readthedocs.io/en/latest/user_guides/train.html) and [`mmsegmentation`](https://mmsegmentation.readthedocs.io/en/latest/user_guides/4_train_test.html).
+Remember to use the appropriate config files in the `configs/vssm` directory.

 ### Analysis Tools